buzzfeed/design/product-design-roles.md

 *Staff Product Designer*
 Balances existing visual and UX patterns with platform-specific patterns to ensure a consistent, intuitive experience.
 Identifies and flags instances where existing patterns break down in their own work, as well as work done by other designers **across all of BuzzFeed's products**.
 When diverging from established patterns, identifies, documents and socializes new patterns amongst the design team, **and assists and educates fellow designers in doing the same**.

+###Product Thinking

+*Associate Product Designer*
+n/a

+*Staff Product Designer*
+Exhibits a strong product vision for their product area, as well as for how all of BuzzFeed's products work together.
+Shapes their team's product roadmap and goals by providing input from a user's perspective, and ensures they're pursuing achievable, measurable and impactful goals.
+In their design work, regularly references product goals and can speak confidently about how their work relates to the broader product vision and company objectives.

 ### Process

 *Associate Product Designer*
-Adopts our transparent, defined design process, which includes understanding project definition and scope, artifact creation, solicitation of feedback, iteration, prototyping, quality assurance, shipping and learning.
+Learns our defined design process, which includes project definition, design exploration, idea refinement, building and learning.

 *Product Designer*
-**Demonstrates** our transparent, defined design process that includes project definition and scope, **research**, artifact creation, solicitation of feedback, iteration, prototyping, **building in production**, quality assurance, shipping and learning.
+**Consistently demonstrates** our defined design process and **uses the design process to contextualize their work and the type of feedback they need in a given moment.**

 *Senior Product Designer*
-Demonstrates a **deep understanding** of our defined and transparent design process. **Shows good judgment and flexibility** in applying that process to their work, and participates in **roadmap definition** and scope, research, artifact creation, solicitation of feedback, iteration, prototyping, building in production, quality assurance, shipping and learning.
+Demonstrates a **deep understanding** of our defined design process. **Shows good judgment and flexibility in applying that process to their work, moving fluidly between each stage as needed.** Uses the design process to contextualize their work and the type of feedback they need in a given moment.

 *Staff Product Designer*
-**Exemplifies** and **takes responsibility for maintaining and improving** our defined, transparent design process.
-Shows good judgment and flexibility in applying that process to their work, and exhibits **expertise** in roadmap definition and scope, research, artifact creation, solicitation of feedback, iteration, prototyping, building in production, quality assurance, shipping and learning.
+**Exemplifies** and **takes responsibility for maintaining and improving** our defined design process.
+Shows good judgment and flexibility in applying that process to their work, moving fluidly between each stage as needed. **Uses the process to educate their teams and fellow designers in how best to approach problems, solicit feedback and drive for impactful outcomes.**

 ### Toolkit